inside.ewu.edu

 Pre-requisites: GEOS 323 or ENVS 323, or GEOS 321.

-This is an advanced course where students learn to build Geographic Information System models for environmental applications.
-In the course, students design, collect data, process data and build several spatial models of increasing complexity.
-Students will learn advanced techniques in Geographic Information Systems including raster processing, analysis methods and layout design and document their projects in a report form and create production quality maps.
+An advanced course building Geographic Information System models for environmental applications.
+Students design, collect data, process data, and build several spatial models of increasing complexity.
+Covers advanced techniques in Geographic Information Systems including raster processing, analysis methods and layout design, and documents projects in a report form and creates production quality maps.

 Cross-listed: GEOS 490B.